datasavage/datasavage.github.io/README.md

 ### Contact

-Are you interested in working with us or do you have a suggestion for any next project?
-Contact us at datasavage8@gmail.com
+You are interested in a collaboration, have a suggestion or just wan to say hi?
+Contact us at datasavage8-at-gmail-dot-com